Swaraj Express

-The 12471 / 12472 Swaraj Express is a Superfast Express train belonging to Northern Railways Zone that runs between Bandra Terminus and Shri Mata Vaishno Devi Katra in India.
+The 12471 / 12472 Swaraj Express is a superfast express train belonging to Northern Railways Zone that runs between Bandra Terminus and Shri Mata Vaishno Devi Katra in India.
+It gets a very high priority on its route.
+It is the one and only train from Mumbai which directly connects Katra in Jammu & Kashmir.

 It operates as train number 12471 from Bandra Terminus to Shri Mata Vaishno Devi Katra and as train number 12472 in the reverse direction.

 It would initially run from Mumbai Central.
 Later it was transferred to Bandra Terminus.

 Coaches

-The train has standard LHB rakes with max speed of 130 kmph between Virar and Block Hut 01.
-The train consists of 22 coaches:
+The train has standard LHB rakes with a maximum speed of 130 km/h between Virar and Block Hut 01.
+The train consists of 21 coaches: